 It isn't totally clear to healthcare professionals why PTSD occurs, but it's suggested that it happens due to:

 - Changes in your hippocampus.
 Your hippocampus is a part of the brain responsible for memory and emotion.
-It’s been found that in people with PTSD, their hippocampus is smaller in size.
+It's been found that in people with PTSD, their hippocampus is smaller.
 This is believed to be due to anxiety or fear.